-The Department of State Development, Business and Innovation (DSDBI), through Business Victoria (BV) collects your personal information when you interact with us online.
+The Department of Jobs, Precincts and Regions (the Department), through Business Victoria (BV) collects your personal information when you interact with us online.
 Below you can find a summary of our on-line privacy practices.
 A detailed version of the Privacy Statement is also available.

 Access to and correction of personal information

 You may request access to any personal information that the Department may have collected about you.
-Also, you may request correction of your personal information if you can establish that it is not accurate, complete or up-to-date.
+You may also request correction of your personal information if you believe that it is not accurate, complete or up-to-date.
 For access and correction, contact:

 Business Victoria will pass on the information to the Manager, Freedom of Information & Privacy, as required.

 Information we collect via the BV website and social media/eUpdate channels